The Office of Strategy Management under the Executive Office of Technology Services and Security (EOTSS)

 INDUSTRY: Federal / State / Local Government

-ABOUT US: The Executive Office of Technology Services and Security (EOTSS)—Massachusetts’ lead IT and digital services agency—is seeking highly qualified interns for summer 2021 in the Office of Strategy Management.
-We are a team of strategy consultants, project managers, and communications experts who support EOTSS’ bold agenda to modernize and secure technology for our workforce and for the 7 million constituents of our great commonwealth.
+ABOUT US: The Executive Office of Technology Services and Security (EOTSS)—Massachusetts’ lead IT and digital services agency—is seeking highly qualified interns for summer 2022 in EOTSS’ Office of Strategy Management.
+We are a team of strategy consultants, project managers, and communications experts who support EOTSS’ bold agenda to modernize and secure technology for our workforce and for the 7 million constituents of our great Commonwealth.
 We work across secretariats, agencies, and departments to empower government employees with the right technology, systems, and processes to provide modern constituent services.
 Our goal is to engage early and help our partners define clearly the problems they face so that we can invest in the right solutions and improve outcomes.
+Our team was instrumental in launching the Massachusetts paid family and medical leave program in January 2021, bringing paid leave benefits to 3.7 million workers in Massachusetts for the first time.
+We are currently helping stand up the Peace Officers Standards and Training Commission, newly created as part of the 2020 criminal justice reform bill, and helping the Department of Housing and Community Development modernize how they deliver financial assistance to tenants and homeowners in need.

 RESPONSIBILITIES & PROJECTS: Interns will be exposed to a wide range of senior leaders and strategic projects that aim to take the skills they have learned in the classroom and put them to work on mission-critical tasks.
 Potential responsibilities include stakeholder management, business process redesign, financial modeling, strategic communications, and operations management.